alibaba/pipcook/docs/manual/intro-to-boa.md

 $ node --experimental-modules --experimental-loader @pipcook/boa/esm/loader.mjs app.mjs
 ```

-### Python Generators in JS
+### Generators

-The package is able to handle the Python generator class in JavaScript directly:
+The package is able to handle the Python generator in JavaScript directly:

 ```python
 # Write a Python Generator in count_down.py